EltonHarrison/alx-low_level_programming/README.md

-a directory that contains all files forthis project
+directory contains all project for argc,argv project